JustinBloemeke/it-troubleshooting-playbook/README.md

 - Document solutions clearly
 - Communicate technical steps in a user-friendly way

+I also made this to help my fellow soon to be graduates and entry level workers in the IT field

 ## Tools & Concepts Used
 - Windows troubleshooting tools (Task Manager, Device Manager, CMD)
 - Basic networking commands (ipconfig, ping)